Mar 4, 14 (Removal of the American Express Business Gold Rewards Card)

 American Express AeroplanPlus Gold Card

-As of September 3rd of this year this card was updated with a 20,000 Aeroplan Miles sign up bonus after you spend $500 in the first three months of membership and the first years annual fee of $120 waived.
+You can earn a 30,000 Aeroplan Miles sign up bonus with our referral link after you spend $500 in the first three months of membership and the first years annual fee of $120 is waived.
 You can apply for this card here.

-This is the easiest card in the process as there is no minimum spend and This no foreign transaction fee card comes with a 30,000 Marriott Rewards point sign up bonus after your first purchase.
+This is the easiest card in the process as there is no minimum spend and this no foreign transaction fee card comes with a 30,000 Marriott Rewards point sign up bonus after your first purchase.
+The first year annual fee is also waived.
 You can apply for this card here.